csning1998/on-premise-gitlab-deployment/README.md

         virsh list --all
         ```

-        If the command executes successfully and lists the virtual machines (even if the list is empty), it means you have all the necessary permissions.
+        Successful execution of the command and the subsequent listing of virtual machines (regardless of whether the list is empty) indicates that all necessary permissions are present.

 #### **Step B.1.
 Prepare GitHub Credentials**